ethereum-pocr/whitepaper/whitepaper.md

 <img src="./images/crypto-total-2.png" width="400px">

-In the implementation of the consensus it is necessary to so store the total quantity of CRC generated after each block to have the value $M_b$ in the formula of $f_{b+1}$.
+In the implementation of the consensus it is necessary to store the total quantity of CRC generated after each block to have the value $M_b$ in the formula of $f_{b+1}$.
 This information is stored in the chain state at address `0x0000000000000000000000000000000000000101` and key `keccak256('GeneratedPocRTotal')` = `0x7811a2bc735fc5403fbfc32e2acc5672667b529348616ff7d9fbcfb25c7d529a`.
 Thanks to this storage the CRC is part of the state and therefore secured in the state root (the root hash that is part of the block header).
 Also, any blockchain observer is able to read the current quantity of CRC.